Relief-1/Relief1/README.md

 A project of this scope and vision requires help from many people.
 There is room for everyone who wants to help.

+# Want to help?

-* Want to help?
-Check out our open tickets here: https://www.assembla.com/spaces/relief1/tickets/agile_planner?id=relief1
+* Check out our open tickets here on GitHub
+* Shoot us an email at contact@relief1.org and we will get back to you
 * Join us at  #relief1 on the Freenode IRC service if you have any ideas, questions, or need direction concerning helping out.

 ## Programmers: